Ms. Meyers was a fat teen whose parents sent her to Weight Watchers. Sadly, the cause of her weight gain—depression—was

 - Read food labels with your kids.

 - Eat whole foods: fruits, vegetables, nuts, legumes, and grains.

-Mark MacDonald, a health expert and author of Body Confidence, says moms and dads should focus on making the entire family fit rather than singling out the overweight child.
+Mark MacDonald, a health expert and author of Body Confidence, says parents should focus on making the entire family fit rather than singling out the overweight child.
 He says that going on family walks together is a good first step to getting everyone on board.
 He suggests starting small with just a 5-10 minute stroll around the neighborhood and building toward hour-long hikes in nature.

-5. Do Acknowledge the Role You Played in Your Child's Weight Gain
+5. Acknowledge the Role That You Played in Their Weight Gain

-Today, there are even more entertainment options that keep kids inside and sedentary.
-Matt Young, an expert on physical literacy, says children today spend an average of 7.4 hours a day on screens: computers, TV's, Smartphones, and video games.
-He urges moms and dads to get kids outside to pursue a wide-range of games, sports, and activities.
+Today, there is a plethora of tempting entertainment options that keep kids from moving their bodies.
+Matt Young, an expert on physical literacy, says children spend an average of 7.4 hours a day on screens: computers, TV's, Smartphones, and video games.
+He urges moms and dads to limit their use and push kids outside to pursue a wide-range of games, sports, and activities.

 To fill the emptiness in my heart and numb the pain, I ate to excess.
 Ice cream, donuts, hamburgers, and french fries became the hugs, kisses, and compliments I never got from dad.
-When I read Dr. Maine's life-changing book, Father Hunger, I saw myself in those pages and knew I had to start filling up the hole in my heart with things other than food.
+When I read Dr. Maine's life-changing book, Father Hunger, I saw myself in the pages and realized that I had to start filling myself up with things other than food.
 I had to accept my dad's rejection, understanding it was about him and not about me.

 The video above explains how we should combat childhood obesity at home, at school, and in society by teaching physical literacy.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.